Home » How to Use Instagram Stories Ads (To Generate Sales)

 Create a fully integrated experience

+Though Instagram stories ads are the newest on the scene, don’t ignore all the other ad formats the platform has to offer.
 Instead, use them to your advantage by running your ads in different ways.
 Put them in a Story, create a Live video, and post a single video or image ad in your follower’s newsfeeds.

 Extra Tips for Creating Instagram Stories Ads

 In addition to the top 5 trends above, Instagram also has the following tips for businesses interested in the Story format: